Moment Bodyguard theatregoer sings ‘I Will Always Love You’ before woman thrown out

 The performance ultimately did not continue and cast members apologised, blaming “disgusting” audience behaviour.

-Ms Thornton, in a video posted to her Instagram page, said: “I wanted to send a really special message to people in Manchester who came to the show tonight, to say thank you so much,” she said.
+Thornton, in a video posted to her Instagram Story, said: “I wanted to send a really special message to people in Manchester who came to the show tonight, to say thank you so much.

-The show’s male lead Ayden Callaghan, who plays the late Kevin Costner’s role of Frank Farmer, tweeted: “Theatre pulled the show at the end tonight because of disgusting behaviour.
+The show’s male lead Ayden Callaghan, who plays Kevin Costner’s role of Frank Farmer, tweeted: “Theatre pulled the show at the end tonight because of disgusting behaviour.

 “We wanted to carry on but it had become a major incident.
 I’m really sorry to what was 99.9 per cent a brilliant audience that a few badly behaved individuals ruined it.”